Fire Evacuation Challenge

 This family survival challenge is meant to get your family prepared for a house fire, but practice makes perfect.
 Schedule a family fire drill for 1-2 times a year.
 Consider scheduling it around an event to create a habit association.
 Spring is a good season to practice for those that live in hot dry climates with increased fire risk during the hot months.
 Performing a drill before fireplace season is another alternative.
 Learn more about the common causes of house fires and decide what is best for your family.

 If you are awakened to a fire, evacuate!
-Follow the plan and get everyone out to safety; leave the fight to the professionals.
+Follow the plan, grab your fire safety kit, and get everyone out to safety; leave the fight to the professionals.
 Time is limited in this scenario, and time spent trying to put out the fire, is valuable time needed for evacuation.
 In cases where the ignition is witnessed and you are prepared for the situation, then fighting the fire is a natural reaction.
 Awaking to a fire means you have no clue how desperate the situation could be, so focus on getting the family out.

 Thank a Firefighter